 Bond Certificates.
 Subject to such limitations as may be set forth in the applicable prospectus supplement, the bonds will be issuable to any person or entity.
 The name of that person or entity or his, her or its nominee will be registered in the bond register maintained by the fiscal agent, in the case of a book entry, or inscribed on the face of the bond, in the case of physical certificates.
 In general, bonds will be issued only in book-entry form.
 Therefore, bond certificates will generally not be issued.
 Instead, the fiscal agent will deliver to the purchaser and owner of each bond a confirmation that the owner has been listed in the bond register as the registered owner of the bond along with other pertinent information.
 Certificates will be issued only to government agencies, pension funds, financial institutions and Employee Benefit Plans (as defined in the applicable prospectus supplement) that so request at the time of purchase.
-Certificates will be executed on behalf of Israel by its Prime Minister and its Minister of Finance, or by the Chief Fiscal Officer for the Western Hemisphere of the Ministry of Finance and the Deputy Chief Fiscal Officer for the Western Hemisphere of the Ministry of Finance, and countersigned by an authorized officer of the fiscal agent, and may contain legends or recitals not inconsistent with the fiscal agency agreement as may be approved by the fiscal agent.
+Certificates will be executed on behalf of Israel by its Prime Minister and its Minister of Finance, or by the Head of Israel Economic Mission for the Western Hemisphere of the Ministry of Finance, and countersigned by an authorized officer of the fiscal agent, and may contain legends or recitals not inconsistent with the fiscal agency agreement as may be approved by the fiscal agent.
 We will forward all notices relating to the bonds to the registered owner(s).
-Upon maturity of a book-entry bond or redemption of a book-entry bond, the fiscal agent will automatically pay the principal amount and accrued interest on the book-entry bond to the registered owner by mailing a check to the last address of the registered owner as listed in the bond register or making such payment in accordance with the direction provided by the registered owner to the fiscal agent.
+Upon maturity of a bookentry bond or redemption of a book-entry bond, the fiscal agent will automatically pay the principal amount and accrued interest on the book-entry bond to the registered owner by mailing a check to the last address of the registered owner as listed in the bond register or making such payment in accordance with the direction provided by the registered owner to the fiscal agent.
 Bond certificate holders must present the physical certificate to the fiscal agent to receive payment.